-New models of cultural

-exposition will have to be developed to allow professionals to showcase their content and abide by the sanitary measures simultaneously.
+It follows then that new models of cultural exposition will have to be developed to allow professionals to showcase their content and abide by the sanitary measures simultaneously.
 It is expected that small scale projects will become predominant given that large scale ones will certainly not be allowed to take place.